wanyoike-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Script 7 shows us how to print the last digit of a nuumber

 * Script 8 shows us how to print every minute of Jack Beaeur's day fro 00:00 to 23:59

+* Script 9 shows us how to print the 9 times table starting with 0